 The moulds for the two new bells are being prepared in readiness for casting on Thursday.

-These bells were cast on Thursday 28th November and are now waiting fettling and tuning.
+These bells were cast on Thursday 28th November and have now been fettled.
+Tuning has been completed.

 The bells have been dedicated on arrival at Waltham Abbey today, Friday 7th February 2020.

 These bells will be delivered and blessed in the market square on Friday 7th February 2020.